-The president and vice-presidents of the ICRC
+The president and vice-president of the ICRC

 Peter Maurer was born in Thun, Switzerland, in 1956.
 He studied history and international law in Bern, where he was awarded a doctorate.
 In 1987 he entered the Swiss diplomatic service, where he held various positions in Bern and Pretoria before being transferred to New York in 1996 as deputy permanent observer at the Swiss mission to the United Nations.
 In 2000 he was appointed ambassador and head of the human security division in the political directorate of the Swiss Department of Foreign Affairs in Bern.